P. Ayyaneth

 Pathrose Ayyaneth (1928 - 2008), popularly known as P. Ayyaneth, was a Malayalam-language novelist, short story writer and poet from Kerala, India.
-Born in 1928 at Nariyapuram, Pathanamthitta, Ayyaneth graduated in mathematics and worked as a teacher, journalist and government employee.
+Born in 1928 at Chandanappally, Pathanamthitta, Ayyaneth graduated in mathematics and worked as a teacher, journalist and government employee.
 After retiring as assistant director of the Bureau of Economics and Statistics, he practised as a lawyer.
 His entered the literary field with a poem titled Parimalam, written at the age of 15.
 He soon began writing prose.
-Many of his novels appeared as serials in periodicals in 1960s and 1970s.
-A prolific writer, he had penned 40 novels, 10 short story collections, a few plays and articles.
+Many of his novels appeared as serials in periodicals in the 1960s and 1970s.
+A prolific writer, he penned 40 novels, 10 short story collections, a few plays and articles.
 His widely read novels included Manushya Nee Mannakunnu, Thiruseshippu and Vazhvemayam.
 Six of his novels have become films.
 Ayyaneth died in a hospital on 17 June 2008 of injuries suffered in a road accident.
-He was hit by a scooter while he was crossing the road near his house in Kumarapuram.
+He was hit by the driver of a scooter while he was crossing the road near his house in Kumarapuram.